snwh/moka-icon-theme/README.md

  * ruby
  * python3

-To render new icons from their source SVG files, run the "render-pngs.py" script.
+To render new icons from their source SVG files, run the following:

-    ./render-pngs.py
+    ./scripts/render-pngs.py

 This script will look in the source directories and render the respective icons (provided there are changes).

 Likewise, to render symbolic icons, run:

-    ./render-symbolic.rb
+    ./scripts/render-symbolic.rb

 ###Bugs, Issues, Questions, Requests